suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         title: "Future Scope"
         body: "
         <br>The future scope of this project is to obtain not just a 2D perspective (x,y coordinates) \
-        of the object but the 3D perspective (x,y and z coordinates) of the points of contact object. \
+        of the object but the 3D perspective (x,y and z coordinates) of the points of contact of object \
-        To further elaborate this, the objective is to obtain a point cloud of all the contact points \
+        to the whisker.
+To further elaborate this, the objective is to obtain a point cloud of all the \ contact points (9 contact points) of object to the whisker, thereby better enabling to reconstruct \
-        (9 contact points) of object to the whisker, thereby better enabling to reconstruct the object that came in contact with the whisker of the Whisker Robot through whisking.
+        the object that came in contact with the whisker of the Whisker Robot through whisking.
         <br>
         <br>
         "